ktoso/intellij-theme-happy-hakking/README.md

 # intellij-theme-happy-hakking

-> The *ideal* colour scheme for all your Akka development!
-Happy Hakking! -- me
+> "The *ideal* colour scheme for all your Akka development!
+Happy Hakking!" -- me

 Custom colour scheme (without the background) by myself.